FIT2082/27370763_RESEARCH_NOTEBOOK/week_3.md

 ![edgedetect](/images/edgedetect.png)

 Lachlan told us to focus on mean- standard deviation ratio while for now, we will be focusing on data cleaning and finish translating the edge detection algorithm.
 After the algorithm is successfully translated, our research can start.
+After successfully classifying edges, we can look at different machine learning algorithm such as Long-Short term memory and using panda later.
+Anyway, the most important things to do now is to extract the edges out for processing.